School Age and Educational Resources

-Y Academic Support Centers are available in over 20 schools and some Y centers in Baltimore City and Anne Arundel, Baltimore, Carroll, Harford, and Howard Counties, with more locations expected to be added.
+Y Academic Support Centers are available in over 20 schools and some Y centers in Baltimore City and Anne Arundel, Baltimore, Carroll, Harford, and Howard Counties, including at the Henderson Hopkins school on the medical campus in East Baltimore.
 Parents can confidently drop their children off at a location so they can logon and participate in their school’s virtual learning program and receive in-person academic support from Y associates specially trained in virtual learning support, many directly trained by your child’s school system — all while parents work and get their jobs done.

 Key program details include: